 As a food is eaten, it becomes less appealing, but the taste and appearance of other foods remain relatively unchanged.
 As a result, more is eaten during a meal consisting of a variety of foods than during a meal with just one food, even if that food is a favorite.
 1,2

 So a simple way to decrease your intake of calories is to make your food choices the same – or in other terms, monotonous.
 This cuts way down on planning too.

 Simple meal plans also have health advantages, especially for those who are highly sensitive.
 Simple diets result in fewer challenges from the ingredients, like proteins, of foods to the digestive and immune systems of the body – this is especially important for people with allergic and autoimmune diseases (like asthma and arthritis), and those with inflammatory bowel diseases (like gastritis and colitis).

 Should I eat a different starch every day?

 When we introduced Mary’s Mini-McDougall Diet®, I did not make clear enough the importance of monotony.
 As a result, many people who tried the Mini-Diet introduced greater variety than I had planned by eating a different starch each day, rather than, for example, potatoes every day for 10 days.
-The fewer varieties of foods that make up the meal plan, the greater will be the weight loss.
+The fewer varieties of foods that make up the meal plan, the greater will be your success.